The Boys season 4: Development

 On June 10, 2022, Amazon Prime Video renewed the series for a fourth season.
 According to showrunner Eric Kripke, figuring out a way to save Ryan's soul is a key priority for Butcher in the fourth season, with Kripke saying it's like Kramer vs. Kramer (1979) combined with Avengers: Endgame (2019).
 On December 4, 2023, Kripke hinted that a scene from the fourth season might include "the batshit craziest thing" ever filmed for the series and expressed his own surprise that he "got away with it".
-He also teased how each episode this season will play out, saying: "I think every episode has at least one totally fucking bananas moment.
+He also teased how each episode this season would play out, saying: "I think every episode has at least one totally fucking bananas moment.
 I love the ones in episode five.
 Episode six makes me cover my mouth with my hands every time I watch it.
 So, I think there's lots of good stuff going on."